-In lessons, boys continue to hone their reading skills through use of a variety of reading schemes and a teacher or teaching assistant will listen to them individually on a regular basis.
+In lessons, pupils continue to hone their reading skills through use of a variety of reading schemes and a teacher or teaching assistant will listen to them individually on a regular basis.
 It is also important that they have the opportunity to read out loud regularly at home to continue to develop fluency and expression.

-As they move forward into Prep 3 (Year 5) and Prep 4 (Year 6), boys are expected to spend more time reading independently and may be asked to provide book reviews or posters to share their favourites with others.
+As they move forward into Prep 3 (Year 5) and Prep 4 (Year 6), they are expected to spend more time reading independently and may be asked to provide book reviews or posters to share their favourites with others.

-In class, boys read a variety of texts from poetry to spy thrillers to sets of instructions.
+In class, pupils read a variety of texts from poetry to spy thrillers to sets of instructions.
 We aim to make them familiar with the features of specific genres and to build up their comprehension skills.

-This is closely linked to the texts the boys read.
-Typically, boys would explore various examples of a specific genre of text and use these to build up their own pieces of writing.
+This is closely linked to the texts the children read.
+Typically, they would explore various examples of a specific genre of text and use these to build up their own pieces of writing.
 Along the way, they are taught how to organise sentences and paragraphs, choosing words to create specific effects.
 Grammar work is integral to all writing.

 This is central to every lesson, with much discussion being done in pairs or small groups to encourage boys to articulate ideas and justify opinions before committing themselves to paper.

-In Prep 1 and Prep 2, boys all take part in regular Drama lessons.
+In Prep 1 and Prep 2, everyone takes part in regular Drama lessons.
 This is further developed in Prep 3 and Prep 4 and is supported through the very popular Drama Club, which stages regular productions.

-Each week, boys are given a list of spellings to learn based around a particular letter pattern.
-Most boys tackle a core list of words.
+Each week, pupils are given a list of spellings to learn based around a particular letter pattern.
+Most tackle a core list of words.
 Others may be given a shorter list or challenged with some harder words.
-As well as learning to spell the words, boys are expected to be able to use them correctly in sentences to help broaden vocabulary.
+As well as learning to spell the words, they are expected to be able to use them correctly in sentences to help broaden vocabulary.